celo-org/docs/docs/community/fundraising.md

 ## Overview

-The process of raising capital for your company is often opaque and intimidating especially for first time founders.
+The process of raising capital for your company is often opaque and intimidating, especially for first-time founders.
 It’s a skill that is acquired through practice and repetition.
 If you’re new to fundraising, you’ll find that you’re crafting a product to sell.
 You’re the seller.
-The product is your narrative around yourself, your team, company vision and upside potential.
-The investors are the buyer.
+The product is your narrative around yourself, your team, your company vision and your upside potential.
+The investors are the buyers.

 We created this guide to provide Celo Ecosystem builders an end-to-end resource on fundraising best practices as well as a map of Celo’s Investor Ecosystem.
 While our goal isn’t to reinvent the wheel and rather it’s to distill a few key takeaways from industry experts, we hope you can leverage this guide and included resources to help you navigate your journey.
-Web3 is an emerging category, but we trust that many of the battle tested methods that have shown success can be applicable in this category.
+Web3 is an emerging category, but we trust that many of the battle-tested methods that have shown success can be applicable in this category.

 ## Expert Resources